wavefrontHQ/docs/pages/doc/logging_faq.md

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 If you'd like to participate, contact your Tanzu Observability account representative."%}

-## My Logging Solution Doesn't Use timestamp, message, or Optional Attributes
+## My Logging Solution Doesn't Use the Default Attributes

 You can use a [proxy configuration file](logging_proxy_configurations.html) to map attributes your logs are using to attributes our logging solution expects, as follows: